 Various social and political systems have been tried: the nationalist and populist systems under Getúlio Vargas in Brazil 1930-45 and Juan Perón in Argentina 1946-55 and “the Chilean path towards socialism” under Allende; in the 1970’s and 1980’s, most countries, most notably Chile and Argentina, were marked by highly authoritarian regimes and economic neoliberalism.
 Since then, democracy has been gradually introduced throughout South America, and despite difficulties and regular setbacks, the process continues.

-In several countries, especially Ecuador, Bolivia, Peru and Chile, the Indians have organized themselves strongly and have become significant power factors fighting against widespread cultural, social and economic discrimination and for the right to their own national and cultural identity.
+In several countries of Central and Southern America, especially Ecuador, Bolivia, Peru and Chile, the Indians have organized themselves strongly and have become significant power factors fighting against widespread cultural, social and economic discrimination and for the right to their own national and cultural identity.
 Check Countryaah for more countries in Central America.

 The liberalization and modernization process has led to economic growth in many places, but has also increased the already unequal distribution of goods and created a larger group of the very poor.